wkumari/draft-wkumari-dnsop-alt-tld/README.md

        through a "shim" or library, they will need to intercept and perform their own handling.

-   4. Caching DNS servers should not recognize these names as special and should not perform any special handling with them.
+   4. Caching DNS servers SHOULD NOT recognize these names as special and should not perform any special handling with them.

-Kumari & Sullivan        Expires August 25, 2017                [Page 5]
+Kumari & Sullivan       Expires September 4, 2017               [Page 5]

-Internet-Draft               Reserve ALT TLD               February 2017
+Internet-Draft               Reserve ALT TLD                  March 2017

-   5. Authoritative DNS servers should not recognize these names as special and should not perform any special handling with them.
+   5. Authoritative DNS servers SHOULD NOT recognize these names as special and should not perform any special handling with them.

    6. DNS server operators SHOULD be aware that queries for names